tum-i4/swarmlab-experimental/README.md

 ### Original code that may now be broken
 * GUI-related code, e.g., `examples/main_GUI.m`.
 * Original tests.

-### Additional Requirements
-* In addition to baseline MATLAB and the Statistics and Machine Learning Toolbox, the Parallel Computing Toolbox is required to run any parallel processes (but this is an extension and is not necessary to run baseline scenarios).

 # SwarmLab
 <p align="center"><img src="https://github.com/lis-epfl/swarmlab/blob/master/docs/images/SwarmLab.svg" alt="Logo" height="200"></p>